Airports, customs, trade: Europe preps for a chaotic Brexit

 The decrees will temporarily let British companies transport goods in France, and allow certain British insurance and other financial activities to continue in France despite Britain’s loss of access to the EU financial market.
 The exceptional transfer of military equipment between the two countries will also be allowed.

-In Berlin, German lawmakers were debating a bill Thursday meant to solve some bureaucratic issues arising from Brexit.
-The bill is now being fast-tracked.
+In Berlin, German lawmakers debated a bill Thursday that aims to solve bureaucratic issues arising from Brexit.

 “We want to keep the damage — and there will certainly be damage from Britain’s departure — as small as possible,” German Chancellor Angela Merkel said Wednesday.
 “That’s why we will of course do everything to find an orderly solution, but we are also prepared if there is no orderly solution.”

+Portuguese Prime Minister Antonio Costa said 80 percent of British tourists arrive at airports in Faro, the Algarve and Funchal in the Madeira Islands, where dedicated lines for them will help prevent delays.

+Romanian leaders have sought to reassure the estimated half a million Romanians living in Britain that they won’t be left in the lurch — but haven’t provided specifics.
+Romania currently holds the EU’s rotating presidency.

-The Dutch government announced last week it will let British citizens living in the Netherlands remain in the country for 15 months in the event of a no-deal Brexit and offer them the opportunity to apply for residency permits.
+The Czech Republic and Slovakia are working on legislation to deal with the short term rights of British citizens in a no-deal Brexit, while the Dutch will let British citizens living in the country remain for 15 months and offer them the chance to apply for residency permits.

 In Britain, the government has begun to recruit hundreds of extra customs officers and border staff and has passed laws to help cross-border trade continue to flow, such as permits for long-distance truckers.
-Britain says EU citizens will be able to stay temporarily in the event of a no-deal Brexit.
+Britain says EU citizens will be able to stay temporarily despite a no-deal Brexit.

+A high-level EU official is now touring all the capitals of the bloc’s 27 nations other than Britain to assess Brexit preparations and provide help where it is needed, EU Commission spokesman Margaritis Schinas said Thursday.

+The EU has produced 88 notices how specific sectors should deal with possible Brexit emergencies.

-Jill Lawless in London, Frank Jordans in Berlin and Mike Corder in The Hague contributed.
+Jill Lawless in London, Barry Hatton in Lisbon, Frank Jordans in Berlin, Raf Casert in Brussels, Mike Corder in The Hague, Alison Mutler in Romania and Karel Janicek in Prague contributed.

 Follow AP’s full coverage of Brexit at: https://www.apnews.com/Brexit